diggingforfire/paperdork-showcase/README.md

 A .NET 9 minimal API project based on Clean Architecture.

 ### Architecture
 I really like the [C4 model for visualising software architecture](https://c4model.com/) to, well, visualise software architecture.
 The nice thing about the C4 model is that it is a rather lightweight means of reasoning about architecture at different abstraction levels, but it doesn't prescribe much in the way of notation (like UML does).
+A simple (partial) C4 diagram of this project with a bunch of assumptions:

+* Diagram here

 In the basis, the backend follows a Clean (or Onion) architecture template.
 That is to say, the layering follows a specific pattern where domain entities live at the center.
 These are referenced by an application layer (which contains functional use cases, or commands and queries), which in turn is referenced by an outside layer that contains 'everything else' (i.e., presentation, infra etc).
 Everything is wired together using dependency injection.